pub-calculator-io/margin-calculator/readme.md

-# Margin Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Margin Calculator Widget for WordPress

 Free margin calculator using the margin formula ((R - C) / R) × 100 to help businesses quickly calculate both margin and markup percentages based on cost and sale price.